laurosilvacom/monorepo-workshop/README.md

 ## Outline

+✅: Teacher's notes are completed.
+🏗️: Teacher's notes are in progress.

-1. Monorepos and Forests
+1. Monorepos and Forests ✅
-2. Monorepo Architecture
+2. Monorepo Architecture ✅
-3. Introduction to pnpm
+3. Introduction to PNPM ✅
-4. Creating a Monorepo
-5. Multiple Package And Recursive Commands
+4. Managing Multiple Packages and Executing Recursive Commands in a Monorepo ✅
-6. Sharing Code Between Projects
+5. Sharing Code Across Projects in a Monorepo ✅
-7. Versioning and Workspace Pinning
+6. Versioning and Workspace Pinning 🏗️
-8. Pinning Node and pnpm Versions
+7. Pinning Node and pnpm Versions 🏗️
-9. Installing Packages
+8. Installing Packages 🏗️
-10. Updating Packages and Version Syncing
+9. Updating Packages and Version Syncing 🏗️
-11. Installing Packages Into the Root
+10. Installing Packages Into the Root 🏗️
-12. Cleaning node_modules
+11. Cleaning node_modules 🏗️
-13. Understanding dependencies
+12. Understanding dependencies 🏗️
-14. Implementing Turborepo in Monorepo Projects
+13. Implementing Turborepo in Monorepo Projects 🏗️
-15. Exploring Turborepo**
+14. Exploring Turborepo 🏗️
-16. Setting Up Turborepo
+15. Setting Up Turborepo 🏗️
-17. Integrating with CI/CD and Remote Caching
+16. Integrating with CI/CD and Remote Caching 🏗️
-18. Collaborative Development with Turborepo
+17. Collaborative Development with Turborepo 🏗️
-19. Advanced Turborepo Techniques
+18. Advanced Turborepo Techniques 🏗️

 ## Exercise-Driven Workshop